 You may think that working on a golf cart is no big deal, and certainly it is not as complicated as working on a car.

-However a golf cart uses electrical systems and you are working around sulfuric acid and hydrogen gases - all of which can cause some serious damage.
+However a golf cart uses electrical systems and you are working around sulfuric acid and hydrogen gases - all of which can cause some serious damage - like this picture of our garage floor.

 Follow your golf cart manufacturers recommendations before starting any work on your golf cart.